DesktopECHO/ika/docs/gfxstream-memory-retention.md

 The affected configuration is the Apple Silicon 16 KiB-page host path using gfxstream and udmabuf-backed host-visible Vulkan memory.
-Asphalt was used as the high-churn reproducer, but the problem applies to workloads which repeatedly create and destroy guest graphics processes with large host-visible allocations.
+Asphalt was used as the high-churn reproducer, but the problem applies to workloads that repeatedly create and destroy guest graphics processes with large host-visible allocations.

 The design deliberately preserves other configurations: